 What it Means to Repent

 If the two greatest commandments are to love God with all one’s heart, mind, soul and strength and to love one’s neighbor as oneself (as Christ taught; see Mark 12:28-31), then it could be rightly said that the two greatest sins are not loving God with all one’s heart, mind, soul and strength, and not loving one’s neighbor as oneself.
-If repentance is turning from sin, then the most important sins that one should turn away from are those two.
+If repentance is turning from sin, then it stands to reason the most important sins that one should turn away from are those two.
 Greed is a sin that violates both of the two greatest commandments.
 People who are not willing to repent of greed cannot have a relationship with God, because their god is money.

 The need to repent of greed has been removed from the gospel in our materialistic culture.
-When anyone even remotely suggests that such repentance may be necessary for salvation, he is immediately branded a legalist.
+When anyone even remotely suggests such repentance may be necessary for salvation, he is immediately branded a legalist.
 “You are proclaiming a salvation by works!” is the impassioned accusation.
 But if what I’m saying is legalism, then Jesus and John the Baptist were legalists.

 The Necessity of Obedience for Salvation